Evaluating & Using Data

 Acceleration Waveform

 The acceleration waveform graph displays the acceleration experienced by the DUT for a snapshot of time.
-Specifically, it is the acceleration value being measured at the exact point where the accelerometer is mounted at a specific moment in time.
+Specifically, it is the acceleration value measured at the accelerometer’s location at a specific moment in time.

 Acceleration Spectrum